-These earrings are inspired by a tattoo motif shared by indigenous Filipino people in northern Luzon including the Kalinga and Ifugao people, as well as Polynesians.
+The motif on this ring is inspired by a tattoo motif shared by indigenous Filipino people in northern Luzon including the Kalinga and Ifugao people, as well as Polynesians.
 In the Philippines, the centipede motif is commonly known as gayaman, and has many different meanings.
 Some saw centipedes as messengers from the ancestors, others thought it may offer the wearer protection from poisons and general harm.

 In the book, Filipino Tattoos, Lane Wilcken also suggests that each centipede leg may represent an ancestor, "...not only reaching back through time but also into the future, reminding the wearer that their heritage and posterity would continue forever."
 The centipede tattoo motif is also very similar to a medicinal fern tattoo motif often given to healers in the community.